How To Use A Volcano Stove

-How To Use Volcano Stove:
+How To Use A Volcano Stove:

-Here’s the new Volcano griddle and grill pan.
-You will love this new accessory because both sides of the unit come pre-seasoned with a groved griddle on one side and grill pan with a pour spout on the other.
+Here are the new Volcano griddle and grill pan.
+You will love this new accessory because both sides of the unit come pre-seasoned with a grooved griddle on one side and a grill pan with a pour spout on the other.